How is a TSCM Bug Sweep Conducted?

 These types of eavesdropping devices may be secreted in hollow walls, behind false ceilings, in or on furniture, fixtures, and other common items.

 Items having a legitimate place in the room and an ongoing source of power are inspected very carefully.
 These include computers, power strips, radios and clocks; all are common hiding places for bugs and hidden cameras.

 The newest testing procedure is an inspection of USB charging cables.
 These malicious USB spy cables look exactly like legitimate cables.
 After passing this test cables are deemed authentic.
 A tamper-proof security seal is affixed, identifying it as being tested and legitimate.
 This also helps the user detect if the tested cable was replaced with a spy cable in the future.

-The most interesting part of the question, “How is a TSCM Bug Sweep conducted?” comes next.
+The most interesting part of the question, “how do bug sweeps work?” comes next.

 3. Technical Examinations

 Surveillance devices do not have to be transmitting, or even turned on, for TSCM technicians to discover them.
 Non-Linear Junction Detection instrumentation can detect bugs operating in their standby mode, turned on by timers, broken, or even if their batteries are dead.

 Tip: This detection technology is similar to the shoplifting detectors used at retail store exits.
 Just the fact that the bug contains electronic components is enough to sound the alarm.

 Radio-Frequency Spectrum Analysis

 Detection and demodulation of wireless surveillance (audio, video & data) is accomplished with the aid of spectrum analyzers.
 These are basically sensitive, computer-aided radio receivers that can receive signals anywhere along the radio-frequency spectrum.
 Even though only certain areas of a building may be designated for a TSCM bug sweep inspection, surrounding areas also benefit from this particular test.